Thorstensus/Ticket-App-Backend/README.md

 - Putting products in Cart and creating User Orders
 - Displaying Travel News

-The application works with certain environmental variables.
+The project was built in IntelliJ and works with certain environmental variables.
 For the application to work, a .env file must be created with values contained in the provided env.sample file.

 ## 1. Used Dependencies